-Violinists Frederik Øland and Rune Tonsgaard Sørensen and violist Asbjørn Nørgaard met as children at a music summer camp where they played both soccer and music together, eventually making the transition into a serious string quartet in their teens and studying at Copenhagen’s Royal Academy of Music.
-In 2008 the three Danes were joined by Norwegian cellist Fredrik Schøyen Sjölin. www.danishquartet.com
+Violinists Frederik Øland and Rune Tonsgaard Sørenson and violist Asbjørn Nørgaard met as children at a music summer camp where they played soccer and made music together.
+As teenagers, they began the study of classical chamber music and were mentored by Tim Frederiksen of Copenhagen’s Royal Danish Academy of Music.
+In 2008, the three Danes were joined by Norwegian cellist Fredrik Schøyen Sjölin. www.danishquartet.com.

 “They could be grounded in their tone or mystical.
 They allowed time to stand still, and they could assume the pose of excitingly aggressive rockers.
 They did it all.”

--The Los Angeles Times
+— Mark Swed, The Los Angeles Times

 “The Danish are remarkable, as ever – capable of intense blend, extreme dynamic variation (in which they seem glued together), perfect intonation even on harmonics, and constant vitality and flow.”

 "This is one of the best quartets before the public today."